cbrom/nlp-services-misc/docs/users_guide/semantic-role-labeling-service.md

     rpc resolve (Input) returns (Output) {}
 }
 ```

+## Result Interpretation
+The result can be interpreted using [PropBank Annotation](https://en.wikipedia.org/wiki/PropBank)

+O is usually ignored

+ARG-0 is usually PROTO-AGENT

+ARG-1 is usually PROTO-PATIENT

+ARG-2 is usually benefactive, instrument, attribute

+ARG-3 is usually start point, benefactive, instrument, attribute

+ARG-4 is usually end point (e.g., for move or push style verbs)

+For a given sentence, the list of words and verbs along side their description and tags are returned.
+Tags are the PropBank tagged labels of each word for a given verb.

 The following is the response to the query: "The keys, which were needed to access the building, were locked in the car."
 ```text